Anxiety and Panic

 - learn what you can and cannot control, learn to deal better with uncertainty, and overcome any striving for perfectionism

 - strengthen your sense of self and overall coping skills

-- reduce the overall impact of anxiety or panic on your life
+- reduce the overall impact of anxiety or panic

 - learn to become calmer and more relaxed.